Native Bird Care of Sisters, Oregon

 • Use easy to clean feeders.

-• Add more feeders to separate birds.
+• Use more feeders to separate birds.

 • Cut off seed catching trays (don't leave sharp edges).